ctb/titus-blog/src/2023-snakemake-slithering-section-2.md

 genome is going to have to be added to both input and output.
 It's not a lot of work, but it's unnecessary.

-Moreover, if add in a _lot_ of genomes, then this step could quickly become a bottleneck. `sourmash sketch` may run quickly on 10 or 20 genomes, but it will slow down if you give it 100 or 1000!
-(In fact, `sourmash sketch` will actually take 100 times longer on 100 genomes than on 1.)
+Moreover, if we add in a _lot_ of genomes, then this step could quickly become a bottleneck. `sourmash sketch` may run quickly on 10 or 20 genomes, but it will slow down if you give it 100 or 1000!
+(In fact, `sourmash sketch` scales with the number of genomes - so it will take 100 times longer on 100 genomes than on 1.)
 Is there a way to speed that up?

-Yes - we can write a rule that can be run for each genome, and then ask snakemake to run it in parallel for us!
+Yes - we can write a rule that can be run for each genome, and then let snakemake run it in parallel for us!

-Note: sometimes you have to have a single rule that deals with all of the genomes - for example, `compare_genomes` has to compare _all_ the genomes, and there's no simple way around that.
-But with `sketch_genomes`, we do have a simple option!

 Let's start by breaking this one rule into three _separate_ rules: